efremover/efremoweb/content/science-communication/Graph4_Purification/index.md

 ## High-throughput purification of PCR amplicons using paramagnetic beads

-1) Add paramagnetic beads to your PCR sample.
+1) Add paramagnetic beads to your PCR sample
-2) The paramagnetic beads bind selectively to DNA fragments of 100bp and larger.
+2) The paramagnetic beads bind selectively to DNA fragments of 100bp and larger
-3) The paramagnetic beads and bound DNA are separated from the excess reactives by placing the tube into a magnetic rack.
+3) The paramagnetic beads and bound DNA are separated from the excess reactives by placing the tube into a magnetic rack
-4) Excess primers, nucleotides, salts, and enzymes are removed and the magnetic pellet is washed carefully with 70% Ethanol.
+4) Excess primers, nucleotides, salts, and enzymes are removed and the magnetic pellet is washed carefully with 70% Ethanol
-5) Ethanol is evaporated inside of the magnetic rack.
+5) Ethanol is evaporated inside of the magnetic rack
-6) DNA is eluted from the paramagnetic beads with H2O.
+6) DNA is eluted from the paramagnetic beads with H2O
-7) The paramagnetic beads are separated from the aquatic DNA solution by again placing the tube into the magnetic rack.
+7) The paramagnetic beads are separated from the aquatic DNA solution by again placing the tube into the magnetic rack
-8) The purified DNA solution is transferred carefully into a new tube.
+8) The purified DNA solution is transferred carefully into a new tube